Symmetries for a High Level Neural Decoder on the Toric Code: Symmetries of the Toric Code

 \subsection{Including Translation Symmetry by using Centered Data}

 We start by describing the concepts using the example of translation invariance.
 Later it will be described how to incorporate exchange invariance and other symmetries.

 It is expected that two syndromes that only differ by a translation should have the same logical error.
 (Some care has to be taken here because it is implicitly assumed that the underlying decoder respects the translation invariance, more on this below.)
-With infinite training data an \ac{hld} should learn this invariance by "brute-force".
-As the training data is limited in practice it is better to explicitly include this invariance.
-Therefore, one unique representant of each translation class of syndromes should be chosen.
-The training data is then pre-processed by mapping each syndrome to its translation representant.
-Of course, when decoding the syndromes also need to be pre-processed.
-This costs some additional computational resources.
+With infinite training data an \ac{hld} can learn this invariance by "brute-force".
+Because generating training data is experimentally expensive, it is better to explicitly include this invariance.
+We can define the \textit{translation class} of a syndrome $s$ as the set of all syndromes that differ from $s$ only by a translation.
+To explicitly include translation invariance in the training of an \ac{hld}, one unique syndrome in each translation class of syndromes is defined as its \textit{translation representative}.
+The training data is then pre-processed by mapping each syndrome to its translation representative.
+Of course, when decoding the syndromes they also need to be pre-processed.
+This costs some additional computational resources during decoding, that are estimated in \autoref{sec:EstimateScaling}.
 The pre-processing guarantees that the \ac{hld} includes the translation invariance, and thus reduces the amount of different syndromes the decoder needs to learn.

-Explicitly, a pre-processing function can be constructed by using a lexicographic ordering of the syndromes.
-Enumerating the vertices and plaquettes in some way, say from top left to bottom right on the lattice, syndromes can be represented as binary vectors.
+Explicitly, a pre-processing function can be constructed by using a lexicographic order of the syndromes.
+First, an arbitrary enumeration of the vertices and plaquettes is chosen.
+Here, we choose the convention to enumerate from top left to bottom right on the lattice, i.e. the top left vertex is the first, the vertex to its right is the second and so on.
+Using this enumeration, syndromes can be represented as binary vectors.
 The $i$'th entry of such a vector is 1 if the $i$'th vertex has a detection, and 0 otherwise.
 Analogously one defines a vector for the plaquette detections.
-The vector representing the plaquette results is appended to the vector representing the vertex results.
-We can then define a total ordering on syndromes as follows:
+The vector representing the plaquette result is appended to the vector representing the vertex result.
+We can then define a total order on syndromes as follows: